 Verdict and rating

-The R 1200 GS gets better every time a new model is released, but it really feels as if it is almost perfect now and can’t get much better.
+The BMW R 1200 GS gets better every time a new model is released, but it feels almost perfect now and can’t get much better.
 Have a steering damper fitted, though.
 8/10

 - Gearbox Six-speed gearbox with slipper clutch, shaft drive

 - Power 92 kW @ 7 700 r/min

 - Torque 125 Nm @ 6 500 r/min

 - Weight 238 kg, ready to ride

 - Warranty and servicing Two-year, unlimited km warranty, 10 000 km service intervals.

 - Price Base model – R140 800, to get extras you should choose from various packages like the Touring package – R14 100, the Dynamic package – R19 995 or the Active package – R8 850

 - Review and photos by Willem van der Berg, June 2013